Why Manufacturers and OEMs with Track and Trace Systems Thrive

 Forming a working group to tackle the challenge, nonprofit standards organization GS1 and its collaborators identified the key players in commercial winemaking: grape growers, wine producers, bulk distributors, transit cellars, fillers/packers, distributors, and retail stores.
 Establishing clear labeling standards for each stakeholder in the process, the group developed a comprehensive framework for capturing and transmitting pertinent data across the entire supply chain.

 Now, when GS1-compliant growers send products to producers, they label shipments with Global Location Numbers (GLNs).
 In addition to identifying the vineyard and exact plot the grapes were grown in, these GLNs include information about the number and variety of vines the plot contains.

-The GS1 traceability framework employs many coding formats—including GS1-128 barcodes, Universal Product Codes (UPCs), and European Article Numbers (EANs)—to ensure that this data and other necessary information travels through each part of the supply chain intact.
+The GS1 traceability framework employs many coding formats like GS1-128 barcodes, Universal Product Codes (UPCs), and European Article Numbers (EANs).
+These ensure that this data and other necessary information travels through each part of the supply chain intact.
 And in the final link in the chain, when a discerning consumer asks questions about the provenance of a bottle of wine, sellers have immediate access to information in a scannable format.

 Traceability is in Your Reach

 The idea of implementing traceability infrastructure may sound daunting, but it doesn't have to be.
 Your organization can start small by considering the points below and expand its track and trace capabilities as needed.

 Ideally, your organization will put a system in place that meets your needs today and will grow as your business does.
 Important considerations include your company's long-term goals or objectives, trends impacting the way your product will be made in the future, regulations you need to comply with, and projections about shifting customer wants and needs.